bryandfh/Cheat-Sheet/Apex Bonus/Workflows/Workflow.md

 * Define the criteria when it will run.
 * Define the activities that need to be automated.
 * Activate the Process.

+### Process Builder Actions
+* Apex
+  * To invoke an Apex class that exists in the org.
+Ideal for getting complex calculations done or to trigger another code based business process

+* Create a Record
+  * To create a new record of any related or unrelated object

+* Email Alerts
+  * To invoke an email alert configured in the org.
+The email alert must also be configured on the same object as the process being defined.

+* Flows
+  * To invoke a Flow that is already defined in the org.
+Ideal for performing operations that includes getting a user input / deleting records / updating un-related records etc. Also, Flow can be scheduled on a certain frequency.

+* Post to Chatter
+  * To make a post onto Chatter.
+Process Builder Chatter action can be configured to post the message to a User / a Chatter Group / or in context of the record Chatter feed.
+While defining the message template, @ mentions topics and merge fields can also be defined.

+* Processes
+  * To select an invocable Process Builder process.
+Helpful for when there are many repeated steps.

+* Quick Actions
+  * To invoke a Quick Action that is defined in the org.
+Can be used to invoke quick actions that creates a record update a record or logs a call.
+Both Global Action and Object Level actions can be invoked.

+* Quip
+  * To include standard Quip actions such as send message in chat or document, add members to chat or document, etc.

+* Send Custom Notification
+  * To send a notification with a custom message to selected recipients.
+There must be an existing notification type to be able to use this action type.

+* Send Survey Invitation
+  * To send email survey invitations to leads, contacts, and users.
+There must be an active survey to be able to use this action type.

+* Submit for Approval
+  * To submit the record in context for approval.
+Process Builder gives the option to choose which approval process to use and who to submit it as.

+* Update Records
+  * To update the record or related records of the specific record in context.